15 Best Things to Do in Margate (FL)

 Swap Shop

-If drive-ins and flea markets sound like the perfect way to spend a few evening hours in a retro setting, then a trip to Fort Lauderdale’s Swap Shop is in order.
+If drive-in movies and flea markets sound like the perfect way to spend a few evening hours, then a trip to Fort Lauderdale’s Swap Shop is in order.

-Featuring thousands of vendors at its massive flea market and regularly scheduled movies at the drive-in theater, it’s a place that harkens back to decades long past.
-For families with kids who’ve never experienced watching a film from a car, it’s a not-to-be-missed walk down Memory Lane.
+Featuring thousands of vendors at an immense flea market, and regularly scheduled movies at the drive-in theater, it’s a place that harks back to bygone days.

 Admission is inexpensive, and there are plenty of reasonably priced food options.
 For those looking to save a few bucks, it’s okay to bring your own food as well.